ralhadeff/analogue-clock-reader/README.md

 `w_numbers` - Hours and minutes hands and digits printed at the edges.

 Finally, I tested the version with digits on real images (chosen arbitrarily from google images), with mixed success.
+I think that I will have to add to the hands small protrusions on the opposite end, and probably also a thin seconds hand to ensure the networks learns to ignore it.